 Fujifilm skips full-frame and goes straight to medium format

 The Fujifilm GFX 50S is arguably the best mirrorless camera ever produced by this gigantic company.
 An unusual but impressive thing about the GFC 50S is that it is a mirrorless camera with a medium format size sensor.
 It is pretty lightweight and compact as compared to the rivals and boasts some of the most exciting options.

-In the department of video, the camera disappoints again as it can only shoot the videos in Full-HD 1080p resolution at 29.97p, 25p, 24p, and 23.98p instead of shooting in 4K.
-The camera has a magnesium alloy body adding a premium finish to the camera which looks extremely neat.
+The camera disappoints again in the video section as it can only shoot the videos in Full-HD 1080p resolution at 29.97p to 23.98p instead of shooting in 4K.
+The mirrorless camera has a magnesium alloy body adding a premium finish to the camera which looks extremely neat.
 It is substantially lightweight and compact as compared to its counterparts.
 It measures at 5.83 x 3.7 x 3.58 inches and weighs 740 grams.
 The electronic viewfinder is capable of giving a 100% scene coverage with a magnification of 0.85x.
 The OLED monitor is also a little wider than average measuring at 3.2 inches containing 2,360,000 dots on it for crispier display of images and videos.
 It is tiltable and is also touch-enabled.
-There is Wi-Fi or easy connectivity but the NFC and Bluetooth remains missing.
+There is Wi-Fi or easy connectivity but the NFC and Bluetooth remain missing.
 The NP-T125 lithium-ion battery is better than average giving you a total of 400 shots before requiring to get charged again.

 6. Hasselblad X1D-50c